• Skip to main content

 sliced meiwa kumquats

-Agave nectar is a natural sweetener that is made from the sap of the blue agave plant.
+• Profile: Agave nectar is a natural sweetener made from the sap of an agave plant.
+It’s a clear, golden liquid Enjoy Candied Kumquats

 organic agave nectar and pure cane sugar